Interstate 95

 Originally, Pennsylvania wanted to route I-95 along the US 13 corridor, leaving the current one at Exit 40.
 New Jersey did not like this routing on the basis that it would overtax the four-lane Trenton Toll Bridge and Trenton Freeway.
 The states studied three alternatives for a crossing: Scudder Falls west of Trenton, the existing Trenton Toll Bridge, and Biles Island to the east of Trenton.
 The two states approved the Scudder Falls crossing in 1960 and the Bureau of Public Roads approved the new alignment of I-95 in 1964.
 This is why a direct connection between the Pennsylvania Turnpike and the Interstate was not constructed.

-Construction began in 1962 on two sections: from Exit 2 to US 13 near the current Exit 7 and from Exit 35 to Exit 40.
+Construction began in 1962 on two sections: Exit 2 to US 13 near the current Exit 7 and from Exit 35 to Exit 40.
 These first two sections of Interstate 95 opened in 1965.

 Controversy began to brew in 1961 as the Interstate's future route was being planned into Center City.
 The 1955 report from the engineering firm of Madigan-Hyland called for a six-lane elevated highway through this area, but later changed to an eight-lane design in 1959.
 The project would encompass urban renewal with the demolition of empty warehouses for the Interstate and the Penn's Landing development.
 In 1963, upon seeing a model of the elevated expressway through the proposed Penn's Landing development, architect Frank Weise got a hold of Edmund Bacon, the chief planner at the city planning commission, and warned him that the expressway would sever the link between the city and the river.
 Weise created a team to find alternate designs and submitted their findings to the Department of Highways.
 Highway officials tapped the design firm Ammann and Whitney to design an eight-lane depressed expressway, two years after Weise and his team began developing alternate designs.
 To ensure this section wouldn't become an eyesore, the City Council sought and ultimately obtained Interstate highway funds to implement the Ammann and Whitney design, which was today's Penn's Landing.